OpenClaw Multi-Model Setup: Stop Burning Money on the Wrong Model

 Write tight, specific prompts for sub-agents.
 “Build CRUD routes for this schema” with the schema attached is better than “Read all these files and figure out what to build.”
 Less input tokens, better output.

-Opus handles 20% of the work but it’s the 20% that matters most.
-If I ran Opus for everything, I’d burn through rate limits in days.
-If I ran Haiku for everything, the quality would crater and my agent would be vulnerable to every prompt injection it encountered.
+The math that matters: Opus at $5/$25 per million tokens handles the 25% of work that requires judgment, security awareness, and creative thinking.
+Everything else runs on models that cost 50-95% less per token.
+If you ran Opus for everything, you’d burn through rate limits or budget in days.
+If you ran budget models for everything, the quality would crater and your agent would be vulnerable to every prompt injection it encountered.

 Getting Started